 Catch 22 is a social business working at every stage of the social welfare cycle to build resilience and aspiration in people and communities.

 CCJS aims to advance public understanding and crime, criminal justice and social harm.

-Clinks supports voluntary organisations that work with offenders and their families.
+Clinks supports voluntary organisations that work with people with convictions and their families.

-Criminal Justice Alliance (CJA) is a coalition of more than eighty organisations committed to improving the criminal justice system.
+Criminal Justice Alliance (CJA) is a coalition of more than 170 organisations committed to improving the criminal justice system.

 The Howard League campaigns for less crime, safer communities, and fewer people in prison.

 Leaders Unlocked enables young people and underrepresented groups to have a stronger voice on the issues that affect their lives.
 In education, policing, health, justice and elsewhere, it helps organisations to involve the people who matter and shape decision-making .

 Maslaha seeks to change and challenge the conditions that create inequalities for Muslim communities in areas such as education, gender, criminal justice, health, negative media coverage and a continued climate of Islamophobia.